suyinwb/Pewlett-Hackard-Analysis/README.md

 #### 6. Analyse for Trends

-Results from data filter above will give us more indepth information regarding the different departments, roles and future retirees.
+Results from data filter above will give us more in-depth information regarding the different departments, roles and future retirees.

 #### 7. Acknowledging Limitations
 * pgAdmin is an old application for Postgres front end GUI.
 So sometimes when closing the application, the database will be corrupted and wiped out by pgAdmin.
 Do a full backup before closing.